brmson/yodaqa/src/main/java/cz/brmlab/yodaqa/flow/asb/README.md

 ``process`` and ``hasNext`` classes as *synchronized*.
 (This breaks the default UIMAj AE API contract!)

+Also, typically you would use some *isLast* marker in the last CAS issued by a multiplier to notify the merger about the end of input.
+However, with asynchronous CAS flow there is no guarantee that the isLast CAS will actually arrive last to the merger - in fact, there are no CAS ordering guarantees at all!
+Modify your multiplier to store the total number of generated CASes in the *isLast* marker, and make the merger count the arrived CASes.

 ### Parallel Steps

 N.B. a single CAS may be processed by multiple AEs in parallel